Jmao-github/coder-bug-tracker/notes/meeting_notes.md

 - Enhanced visual hierarchy by creating clearer boundaries between UI sections
 - Improved overall layout balance and rhythm with consistent spacing
 - Reduced visual crowding in the main issue view

+### 2025-05-12T02:16:52.955-04:00 | Phase A Data Pipeline Implementation
+- Created circle_issues and issue_import_logs tables in Supabase
+- Added SQL function to determine issue category from content
+- Implemented Admin Panel with test issue management
+- Built Circle issue simulator to manually test the pipeline
+- Created data models and services for Circle issue integration
+- Added documentation for the Phase A implementation
+- Updated application types to support is_test flag and Circle data models